invoke-ai/InvokeAI/docs/installation/docker.md

 ---
-title: Installing with Docker
+title: Docker
 ---

-# :fontawesome-brands-docker: Docker

 !!! warning "macOS users"

     Docker can not access the GPU on macOS, so your generation speeds will be slow.
-[Install InvokeAI](INSTALLATION.md) instead.
+Use the [installer](./installer.md) instead.

 !!! tip "Linux and Windows Users"